EDIorg/data-package-best-practices/docs/_posts/2019-11-20-how-to-markdown.md

 <a href="{{ site.baseurl }}/files/966.pdf">link to 966.pdf</a>.
 ~~~~

 This example uses HTML, and tildes.
-Seems to me that tokens should not be replaced in a code block.
+This code block has a token in it, which ideally is not replaced in a code block.
 If they are, look a the source.
 You can also use markdown shortcuts. see the kramdown quick ref.

 Steps
 1. commit the file appropriate dir (in this case, we used `doc/file`.
 For many files, the archive is a better choice.